qg2125/SimpleTweet/README.md

 Here's a walkthrough of implemented user stories:

-The GIF converter in imgur doesn't work, so I put a video link here and upload a video in my folder. https://imgur.com/gallery/DWSSaoe
+The GIF converter in imgur doesn't work, so I put a video link:
+https://imgur.com/gallery/DWSSaoe

 GIF created with [LiceCap](http://www.cockos.com/licecap/).